saravana-priya/sql/README.md

 - `ROW_NUMBER()` for first transaction each day
 - `LAG()` and `LEAD()` for year-over-year sales comparison

+### ✅ 6.
+Slowly Changing Dimensions (SCD Type 2)
+- Implemented SCD Type 2 on product dimension to track historical changes
+- Used `MERGE` statements and `valid_from`, `valid_to`, `is_current` fields
+- Enables historical versioning of data for accurate time-based reporting

 ---

 ## 📊 Example KPIs Generated